Asymmetric Distributed Trust: Introduction

 Our contributions are as follows: \begin{itemize} \item We introduce asymmetric Byzantine quorum systems formally in Section~\ref{sec:quorums} as an extension of standard Byzantine quorum systems and discuss some of their properties. \item In Section~\ref{sec:memory}, we show two implementations of a shared register, with single-writer, multi-reader regular semantics, using asymmetric Byzantine quorum systems. \item We examine broadcast primitives in the Byzantine model with asymmetric trust in Section~\ref{sec:broadcast}.
-In particular, we define and implement Byzantine consistent and reliable broadcast protocols.
-The latter primitive is related to a ``federated voting'' protocol used by Stellar consensus~\cite{mazier16}. \end{itemize} Before presenting the technical contributions, we discuss related work in Section~\ref{sec:related} and state our system model in Section~\ref{sec:model}.
+In particular, we define and implement Byzantine consistent and reliable broadcast protocols. \item In Section~\ref{sec:consensus}, we present the first asynchronous Byzantine consensus protocol with asymmetric trust.
+It uses randomization, provided by an asymmetric common coin protocol, to circumvent the impossibility of asynchronous consensus. \end{itemize} Before presenting the technical contributions, we discuss related work in Section~\ref{sec:related} and state our system model in Section~\ref{sec:model}.
+A detailed discussion of the liveness issue in the existing signature-free Byzantine consensus protocol~\cite{DBLP:conf/podc/MostefaouiMR14} and of our approach to fixing it appears in Appendix~\ref{app:attack}.